neondatabase/neon-postgresql-expert/markdown/postgres_tutorial.md

 ## PostgreSQL CREATE VIEW statement examples

-Let’s take some examples of using the `CREATE VIEW` statement.
+Let's take some examples of using the `CREATE VIEW` statement.

-We’ll use the `customer` table from the [sample database](../postgresql-getting-started/postgresql-sample-database):
+We'll use the `customer` table from the [sample database](../postgresql-getting-started/postgresql-sample-database):

 ![customer table](/postgresqltutorial/customer.png)